 Integration of Services

-Postpartum unmet need for family planning (FP) is high in the majority of USAID priority countries and multiple strategies are needed to reach women with services.
+Postpartum unmet need for family planning (FP) is high in the majority of USAID priority countries and multiple strategies are needed to reach women with related care.
 Integration of services — either at the provider level, through linked services in a given service delivery point, or through coordinated referrals — takes advantage of existing health contacts.
 In some cases, integration offers distinct advantages; sometimes, integration can overwhelm a weak system.

 Integration should occur during antenatal care, whether in a facility consultation or during a home visit by a trained community health worker.
 It should occur at the time of birth, prior to discharge from the maternity.
 And it can occur during postnatal contacts — at a facility or in the community — including during contacts for child immunization or growth monitoring.